Art of Fighting: Upcoming Art of Fighting game

 The King of Fighters game designer Toyohisa Tanabe wanted to worked on a new Art of Fighting after playing its third installment with The King of Fighters '96 engine but was not given permission.

 At Evo 2024, following similar revivals of the Samurai Shodown and Fatal Fury series, SNK announced they were developing a new entry in the Art of Fighting series, marking the series' first new entry in nearly 30 years.

 Ports and compilations

 The original trilogy were all released for the Neo Geo MVS arcade system, Neo Geo AES home console, and Neo Geo CD.
 Art of Fighting was ported to the PC Engine CD, SNES, and Sega Genesis/Mega Drive, while Art of Fighting 2 was also ported to Super Famicom.
 Many of these ports made minor changes to the gameplay, story, or graphics.

 The Neo Geo trilogy was compiled in Art of Fighting Anthology (龍虎の拳 ～天・地・人～, Ryuuko no Ken Tenchijin) for the PlayStation 2, while the original game was also included as part of SNK Arcade Classics Vol. 1 and the NEOGEO Station service.
 The trilogy has also been digitally re-released via the Wii Virtual Console and the ACA Neo Geo series.
+A port of Art of Fighting 3, titled Art of Fighting 3 R, is currently in development and will feature gameplay balance adjustments and two additional characters.